neerajakshid/Week-2---Image-Search/README.md

 Week 2 - Image Search

-This is an andorid application which allows users to check out popular posts (photos/videos) on instagram.
+This is an andorid application for displaying images from Google Image Searcher API based on user’s search query.

 Time Spent: ~15 Hours